ccooke/cccb9/README.md

 Getting Started
 =======

-cccb9 is a flexible multi-server IRC bot written in Ruby (1.9 or 2.0).
+cccb9 is a flexible multi-server IRC bot written in Ruby (requires 2.0 or higher).
 To try it out, check out the code and run "./cccb9" from the root of the repo.
 This will generate a default profile and create some state directories.

 The bot is laid out as: